 Semester and Dates of Appointment

 There are overlapping dates in August and in May where the semesters end and begin.
-Your stipend rate may be affected by an appointment-type change, but you will still receive your stipend check at the end of each month.
+Your stipend rate may be affected by an appointment type change (e.g., Fellowship to GA or vice versa), but you will still receive your stipend check at the end of each month.

 Tuition and Fees

 The Department of Chemistry and Biochemistry will make GA appointments in a manner such that students will not be billed for tuition.
 If a GA fails to register for classes according to the schedule published by the Registrar’s Office or class/registration information provided by the Graduate Program Coordinator, the student will be responsible for any late registration penalties that are assessed.

 The GA will also be responsible for obtaining health insurance.
 A health plan that is subsidized 85% by the University is available through the Department of Chemistry and Biochemistry (students are responsible for the remaining 15% of the insurance premium).
 This charge will be deducted from your stipend checks.

 [pdf]- Some links on this page are to .pdf files.
 If you need these files in a more accessible format, please email email@example.com.
 PDF files require the use of Adobe Acrobat Reader software to open them.
 If you do not have Reader, you may use the following link to Adobe to download it for free at: Adobe Acrobat Reader.